What is mercy and how does it relate to grace? Is mercy the same as grace, or is it something different?

 Mercy delivers you from servitude; grace adopts you as a son.

 Mercy clears your debts; grace makes you a co-heir with Christ.

 If you have a great need today, thank God for his abundant grace and mercy!

-If you liked this, you will love Paul’s new Grace Glossary.
-Learn the language of the new covenant by discovering the treasures hidden within words like grace, faith, and forgiveness.
+If you liked this, you will love the Grace Glossary.
+Learn the language of the new covenant and discover the treasures in words like grace, faith, and forgiveness.

 Escape to Reality exists thanks to our awesome readers.
 Become a monthly supporter and get instant access to bonus materials, study notes, classic sermons and more.